 A reader told me about an experience she had at Jimmy Ryan’s in the 1970s.
 The famous club had a sign that said “Dixieland jazz played here”, but as a member of the house band Roy Eldridge would explain to patrons that he never used that term for the style because many musicians had grandparents who were slaves in Dixieland.

 I believe the term is racially charged, but I don’t believe the fans who embraced it were more racist than the general population, and many of them were notably less so.
 They were, after all, enjoying music with strong associations with African Americans.

-The ODJB was an all-white band whose founder was at the time of the revival claiming a white origin for jazz.
-Racist statements are magnified by historians, and the average fan at the time was unaware of them, but there were vocal strains of the revival eager to embrace Papa Jack Laine as the white Buddy Bolden.
+The ODJB was an all-white band whose founder, Nick LaRocca used the new attention the 40s revival brought him to claim a white origin for jazz.
+Racist statements are magnified by historians, and the average fan at the time was unaware of them, but there did exist a small number of vocal members of the revival eager to embrace Papa Jack Laine as the white Buddy Bolden.

 Why The Term “Dixieland Jazz” is Racially Charged

 There are many who have read this far and are honestly thinking, “How is Dixieland racist?”
 They’ve never considered the concept before.
 “Dixieland Jazz” was still in my school textbooks in the ’80s.
 It is still listed on Wikipedia as referring to all pre-swing styles of jazz rather than to a specific revival style.
 If those are to be held as the ultimate authorities than people who insist it means pre-swing jazz as a whole are technically correct.